-We rated effective as Choose a rating because:
+We rated effective as Good because:

 The service provided care in a way that kept clients safe and protected them from avoidable harm.

 However, we found that staff had not received all essential training and training records for staff did not indicate the date that training had been completed.